nathanramoscfa/pycgapi/README.md

 ## Usage Examples
-For detailed examples of all endpoints, see the [examples directory](https://github.com/nathanramoscfa/coingeckoapi/examples).
-Here are a few examples of `coingeckoapi`:
+For detailed examples of all endpoints, see the [examples directory](https://github.com/nathanramoscfa/cgapi/examples).
+Here are a few examples of `cgapi`:

 **Get a list of all supported coins:**